Skip to content

 1. About

-Currently around 680 species of spider and 30 harvestmen are found in the UK.
+Currently around 680 species of spider and 30 species of harvestmen are found in the UK.
 Over 450 of these have been recorded in Devon and 29 are listed as Devon Species of Conservation Concern.
 Those identified as Devon Special Species are discussed below.

 Key pressures and opportunities